(from the printed/ebook version)

 This is the (yellow) left branch of the tree.
 Here I discuss the importance of allowing the context to inform our learning design, including setting up support systems.
 The context will greatly affect if and how the students will engage with the course at all, so it is vital to carry out a thorough contextual analysis.
 This is in the sense of our institutional context, of the cultural and disciplinary context of the course, and of all the elements that form and inform the students context.

 This is the (green) central branch of the tree.
 I discuss the course content, often referred to as the syllabus, and which usually consists of the input and practice of key concepts and practices in the discipline.
 Making the content more inclusive is possible by considering how we present it and how we ask the students to engage with it.
 Accessibility and universal design take centre stage here.

 This is the (orange) right branch of the tree.
 Here I discuss the critical area of inclusive assessment by focussing on the design of varied, reflective outputs.
 Outputs from the students are what they design, write, make, do, say as a result of their learning.
 These outputs often coincide with formative or summative assessment points, for the students themselves, their peers and us, the teachers, to gauge learning progress.

 The circle with the arrows signals an all-important aspect of good teaching and learning: its evaluation is an ongoing effort.
 The words on the arrows—evaluate, iterate, refine— are the key concepts and practices discussed in this section.

 Before starting the roots-to-shoots journey, I invite you to read the ‘Key concepts and background’ to the writing of this book.

-Rossi, V. (2023).
-Inclusive Learning Design – Inclusive Learning Design in Higher Education A Practical Guide to Creating Equitable Learning Experiences.
+V. Rossi (2023) Inclusive Learning Design in Higher Education – A Practical Guide to Creating Equitable Learning Experiences.
 London: Routledge